What is a female condom?

 - It can be more expensive than male condoms.

 - It may be awkward to use because the outer ring must stay outside of the vagina during sex.

 - Since the female condom is inserted into the vagina, it's necessary to be comfortable touching the genital area.

 - It may cause irritation.

 - Without enough lube, it may make strange sounds.

 The female condom is sold under the brand name FC2®, and is available over-the-counter at pharmacies, grocery stores, and online wherever male condoms are sold.
 For answers to common questions and other information about the female condom, check out the FC2® website.
 For more information about other non-latex condoms, read Five kinds of condoms: A guide for consumers in the Go Ask Alice!
-Sexual Health archive.
+Sexual and Reproductive Health archive.
 Hope this helps!